litexlang/litex-jupyter-kernel/README.md

 # A jupyter kernel for litex

+This is iPython kernel designed for JupyterLab, which aims to help Litex user to interact with Litex core via Jupyter.

 ## installation

-This reuqires Litex core and Python3, you could install Litex core follow the reference [here](https://github.com/litexlang/golitex).
-After Litex core installation, we could install litex_kernel for your jupyter:
+This reuqires Litex core and Python3, you could install Litex core follow the [README](https://github.com/litexlang/golitex).

+After Litex core installation, you could install litex_kernel for your jupyter:

 ```bash
 # change your env to which your jupyter lab using firstly